isabelc/Organized-Docs/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Tweak: taller line-height on main docs page.
+* Tweak: moved  prev/next nav links for single docs to a template tag for easier-to-customize template files.

 = 2.0.2 =
 * Fix: improved styling for mobile devices.
 * New: option to disable the Docs Menu Link that get automatically added to your site.
 You can still add your own link in Appearance: Menus.